Here are the top Institutional holders of SilverCrest Metals Inc. (SILV) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-SilverCrest Metals Inc. (AMEX: SILV) is -22.63% lower on its value in year-to-date trading and has touched a low of $3.28 and a high of $12.88 in the current 52-week trading range.
+SilverCrest Metals Inc. (AMEX: SILV) is -25.40% lower on its value in year-to-date trading and has touched a low of $3.28 and a high of $12.88 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SILV stock was last observed hovering at around $9.30 in the last trading session, with the day’s loss setting it -0.65%.
+The SILV stock was last observed hovering at around $8.00 in the last trading session, with the day’s gains setting it 0.34% off its average median price target of $12.48 for the next 12 months.
+It is also 60.29% off the consensus price target high of $21.00 offered by 10 analysts, but current levels are 25.47% higher than the price target low of $11.19 for the same period.

 SilverCrest Metals Inc. (SILV) Analyst Forecasts